btvwag/btvwag.github.com/_posts/events/2012-03-21-lighting-talks.md

 This will be an exciting event with multiple Vermont Software-as-a-Service related companies presenting back-to-back lightning talks about their Web App, technologies used, scaling, and biggest lessons.

-Presentations will be back to back, each company gets less than 10 minutes... followed by a group question & answer period.
+Each company gets less than 10 minutes, followed by a group question & answer period when all presentations are completed.

 Company presentations include: